oskarrough/slaytheweb/README.md

 - `./public/index.js` is an example interface/website made with preact+htm
 - `./tests` contains quite a few tests in attempt to make sure this actually works

+Also see https://kinopio.club/slay-the-web-Dh3xUjjHbol7RbCuqZQDn for a more or less up to date overview.

 ## How to develop on it

 The `public` folder can be deployed to any static web server.
 It does not require any compilation, but it does require you to download a few dependencies: